 There are around 100 domestic pharmaceutical companies, 25 of which are listed on the Tehran Stock Exchange (TSE), according to Mehdi Pirsalehi, director general of Iran's Food & Drug Administration.
+The main stock market soared by 22% in a single month after sanctions were lifted in January 2016, and is up over 25% so far in 2016 as low valuations saw value investors flooding in an attempt to offset stagnating performance in global markets.
+This has been good news for pharmaceutical companies who have also seen substantial valuation increases over up to Q216.

-While the TSE's overall index saw a 6.8% increase over the period of a year (until March 2015), the pharmaceuticals index rose by 18.7% over the same period, with the majority of these companies returning to profit.
-These companies have since voiced concerns that their sales could be negatively impacted by an upswing in imports following the nuclear deal agreement in mid-July 2015.
-However, the government has implemented policies to control drug imports.
+These companies have since voiced concerns that their sales could be negatively affected by an upswing in imports following the fall of sanctions; however, the government has implemented policies to control drug imports.

-Drugs with domestically produced equivalents are not permitted to be imported, and given the well-developed domestic industry which has made great strides in recent years, we hold the view that the majority of imported pharmaceuticals will come from multinationals in the form of innovative treatments.
+Drugs with domestically produced equivalents are not permitted to be imported, and given the well-developed domestic industry, which has made great strides in recent years, we hold the view that the majority of imported pharmaceuticals will come from multinationals in the form of innovative treatments.
 In 2014, 50% of imported drugs had a domestically available equivalent; however, from here on in, the only drugs to be imported will be those that cannot be produced domestically.